vordimous/zilla-docs/src/tutorials/sse/sse-intro.md

 ---
-description: Running these Zilla quickstarts will introduce some SSE features.
+description: Running these Zilla samples will introduce some SSE features.
 ---

-# SSE Quickstart
+# SSE Intro

-Get started using Zilla by deploying our Docker container.
-Before proceeding, you need to run these quickstarts in an environment [with Docker Compose](https://docs.docker.com/compose/gettingstarted/).
+Get started with Zilla by deploying our Docker Compose stack.
+Before proceeding, you should have [Docker Compose](https://docs.docker.com/compose/gettingstarted/) installed.

 ## Hello, World with SSE

-Running this Zilla quickstart will create a simple SSE server that sends a `Hello, World` message.
+Running this Zilla sample will create a simple SSE server that sends a `Hello, World` message.

 ### Setup SSE echo server